gbikhazi20/SummerBot/README.md

 The results are... not that great :D (At least when compared to state-of-the-art models/ chatbots).
 When I went model shopping, my options were pretty limited: I had to pick something I could train locally on my ThinkPad.
 I think this has the potential to be much better given more compute and a bigger model!

+If you want to try this out yourself, clone this repo and run the following commands:

+    1. pip install -r requirements.txt
+    2. python scrapy.py
+    3. python finetune.py
+    4. python chat.py